 Reverse: This check box makes the monitor work in reverse.
 For example, if you configure an HTTP monitor to look for a 200 response code and it receives it, under normal circumstances it would make the device it is attached to go UP.
 But when reverse is checked, it would make the device go DOWN.

 Secure: This check box will enable SSL negotiation between the monitoring node and the device(s) being monitored.
 For example, to check an HTTPS site (vs. just HTTP) you would need to check this box and most likely also set the port to 443 (or whichever port your HTTPS site is configured to respond on).

 LRTM: This is for the Least Response Time Monitoring.
 It enables calculation of response time and is only applicable to load balancing applications.
 It will not impact a monitor used for DNS Failover.

 IP Tunnel: This setting forces the monitor to be sent through an IP Tunnel vs. over the Internet.
 It is currently reserved as a future feature.

 Monitor Types Defined

 Total Uptime supports 20 different monitor types for determining the availability of the device(s) they are attached to.
 Load Balancing allows you to attach multiple monitors to a device.
 Below is further detail on each of the monitor types:

-- UDP-ECV: Much like TCP-ECV, the UDP-ECV monitor type allows you to perform similar actions using UDP vs. TCP.
+UDP-CONTENT: Much like TCP-CONTENT, the UDP-CONTENT monitor type allows you to perform similar actions using UDP vs. TCP.
 There are a few subtle differences, however.
 Because UDP does not provide a mechanism for determining a connection state, you must either have the device send ICMP “Port Unreachable” when it is down, or specify the custom Receive String you would like to see… thus, the absence of it would take the device down.
 This monitor could be used to check the state of a DNS service, as an example.